d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

 \begin{center}\includegraphics[width=0.6\linewidth]{04-EDA-quantitative_files/figure-latex/unnamed-chunk-3-1} \end{center}

-8. Which range of IMBb scores have the highest frequency?
+8. Which range of IMDb scores have the highest frequency?

 \vspace{0.5in}